Mansaf in Jordan

 EYW wants your food stories!

-Like pizza and bagels before them, soup dumplings are a beloved topic for debate: who makes the best, who’s gone downhill, etc. This is no trivial discussion—average soup dumplings are just OK, while the good ones, with just the right ratio of thin-skinned dough to hot, savory, mouth-filling broth, are downright transcendent.
+Like pizza and bagels before them, soup dumplings are a beloved topic for debate: who makes the best, who’s gone downhill, and so on.
+This is no trivial discussion—average soup dumplings are just OK, while the great ones, with just the right ratio of thin-skinned dough to hot, savory, mouth-filling broth, are downright transcendent.

 Good to know: Robert Zimmerman famously drew a cartoon on the subject, but it is worth noting the proper way to eat these things.
 Using the provided tongs or your chopsticks, first transfer the dumpling to your spoon.
 Then gently nibble a hole in the skin, through which the broth can safely trickle out—if you go too big, it’ll flood out and burn your mouth.
 (Worse, you could lose some of the soup.)
 Slurp some broth out, add a little black vinegar or chili sauce if you wish, then go in for a bite—or take the whole thing if it’s small.
 An alternative to nibbling is to use your chopstick to poke a little hole in the dumpling.

-Where: New Yorkers (and New York media) love to debate which restaurants have the best soup dumplings and which have gone downhill.
-We’re not here to say what’s “the best,” but we have eaten our fair share of these over the past decade.
-In truth our most favorite spot for them closed a few years ago—but lately we like the soup dumplings at 456 Shanghai Cuisine (69 Mott St., betw.
+Where: We’re not here to say where the BEST soup dumplings definititely are, but we have eaten our fair share of these over the past two decades.
+In truth our most favorite spot for them closed years ago—but lately, in Manhattan, we like the soup dumplings at 456 Shanghai Cuisine (212-964-0003; 69 Mott St., betw.
 Canal & Bayard Sts., map), the 2011-opened descendent of an earlier 456 restaurant in Manhattan’s Chinatown.
 (The New York Times has given a nod to these dumplings as well, if you care about that sort of thing.)

-Order: The “juicy pork buns soup dumplings” ($5.25 for eight), and good luck having just one basket.
-They’re small here, but the upside of that is, after the ever-important introductory nibble, you can pop the whole thing into your mouth—instant gratification!
+Order: The “steamed pork buns (soup dumplings)” ($5.95 for eight pork; $7.75 for pork/crab combo), and good luck having just one steamed basket's worth.
+They’re small here, but the upside of that is, after the ever-important introductory nibble, you can pop the whole thing into your mouth for instant gratification!
 The dumplings are just thin-skinned enough to complement their silky, juicy, porky innards—not too chewy and doughy; not too thin to make the basket-to-spoon transfer a risky mess.
 They’re just right.